 A pillow plays a crucial role when it comes to sleep quality.
-Besides your bed, mattress, duvet and the temperature of the environment in which you sleep, the right choice of pillow is essential to sleep well.
+In addition to your bed, mattress and duvet, the right choice of pillow is essential to sleeping well.

 A good pillow contributes to a good sleeping position, prevents neck and shoulder pain and is essential for a good night’s sleep.
 But how do you choose the right pillow?
 And how can you maintain it properly?
 In this article, we answer these questions.